Pollard's fitness to be determined ahead of Sri Lanka match

 He left the field but returned in the final over to hit a six that took West Indies to 142/7.
 His side subsequently narrowly won the match by three runs.

 “Today [Monday] is the squad's first training session since that encounter.
-Pollard is training and being assessed by the medical staff, with the aim of being ready for the match against Sri Lanka on Thursday,” CWI said in an update.
+Pollard is training and being assessed by the medical staff, with the aim of being ready for the match against Sri Lanka on Thursday,” CWI said in an update on Monday.

 ADVERTISEMENT